rohan6471/About-me/README.md

 - [My Hosted Webpage](https://rohan6471.github.io/rohan.github.io/)

 ## About
-This repo provides my personal information which includes my areas of interests,avocations and few information about my undergardaution.It also include links to my webpage published on GitHub alonfg with some useful links to refer for additional information on GitHub.
+This repo provides my personal information which includes my areas of interests, avocations and few information about my under graduation.
+It also includes links to my webpage published on GitHub along with some useful links to refer for additional information on GitHub.

 ## Recommended Tools
 Tools make our work easier so here are some the useful tools to publish a repo on GitHub webpage.